Running modes

 LSP4IJ and Native LSP client modes#

-If these mode is selected, the language server will be invoked on project open.
+If either of these mode is selected, the language server will be invoked on file open.
 All LSP messages are then handled by the clients: either the LSP4IJ plugin, or the native client built into the IDE.

 It is possible to use Pyright with LSP4IJ directly, but doing so is not recommended.